Help Save Bute Square!

 As part of their new Cardiff Crossrail project, Cardiff Council are planning to build a new tramway linking Cardiff Central to Cardiff Bay; and while we're all for improving Cardiff's transport network, their current plan involves building a tramline going straight through our beloved Bute Square (AKA Callaghan Square AKA Centre of the Universe).
 While for many people Bute Square might not be a place where they spend much time (or even know it exists), this often-overlooked plaza is a home-away-from-home for many skaters in and around Cardiff so we're not exactly hyped at the thought of it being destroyed.

-Cardiff Council Crossrail Plans for Callaghan Square Tramline
+Crossrail plans for Callaghan Square Cardiff

 Proposed design for the Cardiff Crossrail tram.